Privacy Shield Policy

 We are a trans-national business headquartered in the United States.
 Our management structure and business processes cross borders.
-Some of our technological systems and databases are shared between our US, European and other international offices.
+Some of our technological systems and databases are shared between our US, European, Swiss, and other international offices.
 This means that our customer and employee data is transferred across borders.

-Stratus Technologies, Inc. recognizes that the EU has established strict protections regarding the handling of EU Personal Data, including requirements to provide adequate protection for EU Personal Data transferred outside of the EU.
-To provide adequate protection for certain EU Personal Data about customers/clients/suppliers/business partners/job applicants/employees] received in the US, Stratus Technologies, Inc. has elected to self-certify to the EU-US Privacy Shield Framework administered by the US Department of Commerce (“Privacy Shield”).
+Stratus Technologies, Inc. recognizes that the EU and Switzerland have established strict protections regarding the handling of EU or Swiss Personal Data, including requirements to provide adequate protection for EU or Swiss Personal Data transferred outside of the EU or Switzerland.
+To provide adequate protection for certain EU or Swiss Personal Data about customers/clients/suppliers/business partners/job applicants/employees received in the US, Stratus Technologies, Inc. has elected to self-certify to the EU-US Privacy Shield Framework and the Swiss-U.S. Privacy Shield as administered by the US Department of Commerce (“Privacy Shield”).
 Stratus Technologies, Inc. adheres to the Privacy Shield Principles of:

 - Notice, Choice,